curityio/kong-dev-portal-user-provisioner/README.md

 ## Installing the Plugin

 To install the plugin, copy the compiled JAR (and all of its dependencies) into the :file:`${IDSVR_HOME}/usr/share/plugins/${pluginGroup}` on each node, including the admin node.
-For more information about installing plugins, refer to the [Prodcut Documentation](https://support.curity.io/docs/latest/developer-guide/plugins/index.html#plugin-installation).
+For more information about installing plugins, refer to the [Product Documentation](https://support.curity.io/docs/latest/developer-guide/plugins/index.html#plugin-installation).

 ## Configuration